-LLMs are models that use statistical patterns in data to generate human-like text realistic data by iteratively refining a latent representation through diffusion and denoisina processes.
+LLMs are models that use statistical patterns in data to generate human-like text responses.

+Latent diffusion models generate realistic data by iteratively refining a latent representation through diffusion and denoising processes.

-Understanding AI
+Understanding Al

 Scientists create Al using machine learning, especially a subset of that called deep learning that takes place in artificial neural networks.
 In essence, these systems analyze large amounts of data using algorithms that mimic the human brain to make predictions or decisions, and they are broadly classified as artificial narrow intelligence (ANI), artificial general intelligence (AGI), and artificial super intelligence (ASI).
-ANI is a weak Al, meaning that it can perform specific tasks.
+ANI is a weak AI, meaning that it can perform specific tasks.
 AGI is a strong AI that is similar in ability to a human, while ASI would surpass us.
-Though remarkable, the current crop of AI are all ANI.0
+Though remarkable, the current crop of Al are all ANI.05

-There are several types of Al. The one that's getting all the attention now, generative AI, is either a text-to-image model or a large language model (LLM).
+There are several types of Al. The one that's getting all the attention now, generative Al, is either a text-to-image model or a large language model (LLM).
 The latter has been fed an enormous dataset of human knowledge in the form of text, images, or both.
 Text-to-image models, such as Midjourney or Stable Diffusion, use pairs of images and the text descriptions thereof to predict the kind of image a given natural language prompt should produce.
 It then applies